thecodersclub-mce/quiztopia/README.md

 ## 💻 Local Development

 You can open `index.html`, `quiz.html`, `feedback.html`, and `leaderboard.html` directly in your web browser to test them.
-Remember that for form submissions to work, you *must* have completed the Google Apps Script setup and updated the `scriptUrl` in `quiz.html` and `feedback.html`.
+Remember that for form submissions and dynamic content status to work, you *must* have completed the Google Apps Script setup and updated the relevant JavaScript variables in the HTML files.

 ---